Hal9000/livetext/README.md

 This list is not prioritized yet.
 <p>

-1. Add versioning information
+1. ~[Add versioning information
-2. Clean up code structure
+2. ~[Clean up code structure
 3. Add RDoc
-4. Think about command line executable
+4. ~[Think about command line executable
-5. Write as pure library in addition to executable
+5. ~[Write as pure library in addition to executable
-6. Package as gem
+6. ~[Package as gem
 7. Document: `require `include `copy `mixin `errout and others
-8. Need much better error checking and corresponding tests
+8. Need ~much better error checking and corresponding tests
 9. Worry about nesting of elements (probably mostly disallow)
 10. Think about UTF-8
 11. Document API fully
 12. Add `_raw_args and let `_args honor quotes
 13. Support quotes in `.set values
-14. Support "namespaced" variables  (`(.set code.font="whatever"))
+14. Support "namespaced" variables  (`[.set code.font="whatever"])
+15. ~[Support functions (``$$func)
-15. Support functions (`($$func)) including namespacing
+16. Support function namespacing
+17. Create predefined variables (e.g., `[$_source_file], `$[_line])
-16. Create predefined variables and functions (e.g., `($_source_file), `$(_line), `($$_today))
+18. Create predefined functions (e.g., `[$$_date])
-17. Support markdown-style bold/italics? (`_markdown replaces `_formatting method)
+19. More support for markdown
-18. Allow turning on/off: formatting, variable interpolation, function interpolation?
+20. Allow turning on/off: formatting, variable interpolation, function interpolation?
-19. `.require with file and sigil parameters
+21. `.require with file and sigil parameters
-20. Investigate "common intermediate format" - output renderers all read it
+22. Investigate "common intermediate format" - output renderers all read it
-21. Comments passed through (e.g. as HTML comments)
+23. Comments passed through (e.g. as HTML comments)
-22. `.run to execute arbitrary Ruby code inline?
+24. `.run to execute arbitrary Ruby code inline?
-23. Concept of `.proc (guaranteed to return no value, produce no output)?
+25. Concept of `.proc (guaranteed to return no value, produce no output)?
-24. Exceptions??
+26. Exceptions??
-25. Ruby `$SAFE levels?
+27. Ruby `$SAFE levels?
-26. Warn when overriding existing names?
+28. Warn when overriding existing names?
-27. Think about passing data in (erb replacement)
+29. Think about passing data in (erb replacement)
-28. Allow custom ending tag on `raw method
+30. ~]Allow custom ending tag on `raw method
-29. Ignore first blank line after `(.end)? (and after raw-tag?)
+31. ~[Ignore first blank line after `[.end]? (and after raw-tag?)
-30. Allow/encourage custom `passthru method?
+32. Allow/encourage custom `passthru method?
-31. Must have sane support for CSS
+33. Must have sane support for CSS
-32. Support for Pygments and/or other code processors
+34. Support for Pygments and/or other code processors
-33. Support for gists? arbitrary links? other remote resouces?
+35. Support for gists? arbitrary links? other remote resouces?
-34. Small libraries for special purposes (books? special Softcover support? blogs?
+36. Small libraries for special purposes (books? special Softcover support? blogs?
 PDF?
 RMagick?)
-35. Experiment with idea of special libraries having pluggable output formats (via Ruby mixin?)
+37. Experiment with idea of special libraries having pluggable output formats (via Ruby mixin?)
-36. Imagining a lib that can run/test code fragments as part of document generation
+38. Imagining a lib that can run/test code fragments as part of document generation
-37. Create vim (emacs?) syntax files
+39. Create vim (emacs?) syntax files
-38. Someday: Support other languages (Elixir, Python, ...)
+40. Someday: Support other languages (Elixir, Python, ...)
-39. `.pry method?
+41. `.pry method?
-40. `.irb method?
+42. `.irb method?
-41. Other debugging features
+43. Other debugging features
-42. Feature to "break" to EOF?
+44. Feature to "break" to EOF?
-43. `.meth? method ending in `? takes a block that may be processed or thrown away (`(.else) perhaps?)
+45. `.meth? method ending in `? takes a block that may be processed or thrown away (`.else perhaps?)
-44. `.dump to dump all variables and their values
+46. `.dump to dump all variables and their values
-45. `.if and `(.else)?
+47. `.if and `[.else]?
-46. Make any/all delimiters configurable
+48. Make any/all delimiters configurable
-47. HTML helper? (in their own library?)
+49. HTML helper? (in their own library?)